 According to a recently-published research, the English capital is the world’s top city for university students.
-That is because the Big Smoke is home to an impressive amount of internationally renowned higher education institutions.
+That is because the Big Smoke is home to an impressive amount of internationally renowned higher education institutions, including Imperial College London and University College London.
 Plus, it offers students high quality of life and access to excellent career opportunities.
 And let’s not forget that London is also one of the most cosmopolitan cities in the world which definitely wins it yet another point.
 So, if you are planning to continue your education, you should find yourself a low-cost student removal service in London which is easily provided by our firm – Get Man and Van, and head straight to the mecca of universities.

 But before you start packing your belongings, you should decide where in London to move to.
 Not all areas in the capital are student-friendly.
 You should try to find a neighbourhood that has: